-Name (from Arabic ġarrāfa = Wasserheberad with blades) for a bulbous vessel in formerly mostly bottle-like shape.
+Term (from Arabic ġarrāfa = water-lifting wheel with blades) for a bulbous vessel in the formerly mostly bottle-like shape.
 A smaller format is called a carafe.
 A special variant for the purpose of cooling is the so-called "cold duck" with a mostly removable insert for crushed ice.
-Such vessels were particularly popular from the second half of the 19th century to the mid-20th century for serving various drinks.
-In student compounds is under carafe a drinking vessel for beer understood to be emptied in a drinking match in one go.
+Such vessels were particularly popular for serving various drinks from the second half of the 19th century to the middle of the 20th century.
+In student associations, a drinking vessel is placed under a carafe beer understood that should be emptied in a train in a drinking competition.

-For serving or the decanting of wines there are so-called decanter carafes.
-Such are usually off Glass or crystal gals made to the colour and clarity to examine a wine.
-Ideal is a large-bellied shape to a large liquid surface and thus an optimal ventilate That is, to achieve a rich oxygen contact.
-Also very popular are decanters in the form of this feather animal.
+For serving or decanting of wines there are so-called decanter carafes.
+Such are usually out Glass or crystal gals made to order colour and clarity to be able to examine a wine.
+A large-bellied shape is ideal, around a large liquid surface and thus an optimal one ventilate, that is to achieve abundant oxygen contact.
+Decants in the shape of this feather animal are also very popular.
 The volume is such that at least one 0.75 liter bottle can be decanted.
-Often carafes are also equipped with a silver or silvered mount (neck mount, handle and lid).
-There are also copies with a glass stopper.
-See also below wine vessels and Weingenuss,
+Carafes are often equipped with a silver or silver-plated mount (neck surround, handle and lid).
+There are also specimens with a glass stopper.
+See also under wine vessels and Weingenuss,